“Combine your mistakes and your triumphs, stir them into the pot of artistic progress, and then savor what bubbles up.”

 Here, then, are ten tips for maintaining a robust creative practice.

-10 Tips to Maintain a Robust Creative Practice
+10 Ways to Maintain a Robust Creative Practice

 Allocating regular time to create is vital, but we can also create in short bursts whenever windows of opportunity open.
 On busses or trains, for instance, we can do some mental practice or jot down compositional ideas.